open-contracts/proof-of-id/README.md

 # Proof of Legacy Identity

 The current implementation has a major privacy issue, which can be split into two aspects:
  1) Your ID basically reveals your name, birthday and last SSN digit, because a [Preimage Attack](https://en.wikipedia.org/wiki/Preimage_attack) is definitely feasible.
-That's why we're not using all last 4 digits, even though we could.
+That's why we're not using all last 4 digits, even though it would make IDs more unique.
- 2) your unique ID _is_ your unique digital identity that gets linked to your Ethereum account (e.g. allows anyone who knows your ID to find your transaction history).
+ 2) Your ID _is_ the unique digital identity that gets linked to your Ethereum account (e.g. allows anyone who knows your ID to find your transaction history).
+It would be much better if the former only has to be published in the process of generating a unique identity, that can be linked to your account later without revealing which ID belongs to it.

 Number 2) should be solvable by literally copying the source code of [Tornado Cash](https://github.com/tornadocash).
 Logic:
 - user commits secretHash=hash(secret) while submitting ID